 From a psychological standpoint, a person is seen as authentic if they meet specific criteria:

 Learning about yourself is helpful when you want to, and are ready to, set boundaries towards social expectations.
 Knowing your strengths and weaknesses has to start with the question of who defines these strengths and weaknesses.
-And feedback is only helpful if the person you are looking at in the mirror creates a space in which you feel comfortable and safe to develop yourself further.
-All in all, self-knowledge is understanding the mechanics of a human body…and how you can use it to live a life that is worth living based on your understanding of how you want your life to look like.
+Feedback is only helpful if the person you are looking at in the mirror creates a space where you feel comfortable and safe to develop yourself further.
+All in all, self-knowledge is understanding the mechanics of a human body…and how you can use it to live a life that is worth living based on your understanding of how you want your life to look.

 Why are a sense of authenticity and an authentic self are important?